dev-advocacy/WinUI3/Loc/TestWinUI3/TestWinUI3/README.md

 It uses C++ in the native environment

 - Sample name: TestWinUI3
-	- WinUI Project name in Solution Explorer: AppWinUIMFC
+	- WinUI Project name in Solution Explorer: TestWinUI3

 ## Prerequisites
 - Windows 10, version 1809 (10.0; Build 17763), or later